sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 The overall goal of the project is poorly defined.

 9. Scope runaway
 Uncontrolled changes and continuous growth of scope.
+For example: Cabbage mechanical calculation machine.

 10. Over-design: Chase of perfection inflates scope The project team add their own features that aren't in requirements or change requests.

 11. Estimations are not accurate
 Inaccurate estimations are a common project risk.
+For example: the estimated effort needed for the project to succed.

 12. Dependencies are inaccurate
 Dependencies impact the project schedule and costs.
 A wrong dependencies tree, directly impact on the critical path of the